 While visiting these neighborhoods, you can easily get off the tourist routes and find restaurants where locals eat.
 In this article, you can find street food in Istiklal Street, the heart of Beyoglu, and in Sirkeci and Eminonu, which are local food places near Sultanahmet.

-Turkish street food prices in Istanbul start from 5 Turkish Liras.
+Turkish street food prices in Istanbul start from 20 liras to 200 liras.
 Of course, the cheapest options are sweet corn, bagel and chestnut.
 Baked potatoes, rice and mussels have a medium price.
 Turkish street food made of meat is the most expensive.
 While Kokorec, Kofte, and Doner are more expensive options, they are also the tastiest.

 It is generally safe to consume street food in Istanbul.
 But if you see products made from meat very cheap, think twice.
-Sandwiches containing fish, meat or chicken cost no less than 15 to 20 Turkish Liras (3 Us dollars).
+Sandwiches containing fish, meat or chicken cost no less than 100 Turkish Liras (3 US dollars).

 1. Balik Ekmek